-APCC Board 2016
+APCC Board 2023

-Partner, Rajah & Tann LLP
+Partner (Chief Economic and Policy Advisor), Rajah & Tann Singapore LLP

 Tanya joined Rajah & Tann’s Competition and TMT practices as its Chief Economic and Policy Advisor, giving the practices the unique capability of providing fully integrated legal and economic advice to clients.
 Tanya has extensive competition and regulatory experience, having worked in the policy and competition team at the then-Infocomm Development Authority of Singapore (IDA), as well as the then-Competition Commission of Singapore (CCS).
 At IDA, Tanya’s key responsibilities included implementing the Telecom and Postal Competition Codes, such as assessing M&A applications and investigating alleged anti-competitive practices.
 She also led key policy and regulatory reviews, such as reviews of the Telecom Competition Code and guidelines, as well as the Quality of Service frameworks for telecom services.
 At CCS, Tanya was responsible for conducting economic analysis for investigation of competition cases.